-- 203 Each observation is weighted by the number of prescriptions for that drug, so that drugs with higher prescription volumes are given a larger weight in determining the regression coefficients.
+- Each observation is weighted by the number of prescriptions for that drug, so that drugs with higher prescription volumes are given a larger weight in determining the regression coefficients.
 Unweighted regression results are provided in Appendix B and show similar results.
-A version of this analysis that does not use payor fixed effects leaves our conclusions unchanged. - 204 This value is the exponentiated value of Column 1 in Table 10.
-This result implies that reimbursements on branded drugs are 4% higher for independent pharmacies than for chain pharmacies. - 205 This value is the exponentiated value of Column 2 in Table 10.
-This result implies that reimbursements on generic drugs are 24% higher for independent pharmacies than for chain pharmacies.
+A version of this analysis that does not use payor fixed effects leaves our conclusions unchanged. - This value is calculated using the exponentiated value of Column 2 in Table 10.
+This result implies that reimbursements on generic drugs are 13% higher for independent pharmacies than for chain pharmacies.

-pharmacies are non-specialty drugs.
+&lt;sup>202 We used data from Specifications 12-14 submitted to the FTC.
+We focus on nonspecialty drugs because the vast majority of the prescriptions dispensed by retail pharmacies are non-specialty drugs.
 A version of this analysis that includes both specialty and non-specialty drugs produces similar results.

-202 The equation for the base specification of this regression is as follows:
+&lt;sup>203 The equation for the base specification of this regression is as follows: